linroger/FinanceCompendium/I. Foundations/Machine Learning/Reinforcement Learning from Human Feedback.md

 ---
+title: "Reinforcement Learning from Human Feedback: A Short Introduction to RLHF and Post-Training Focused on Language Models"
+parent_directory: "I. Foundations/Machine Learning"
+formatted: "2025-12-21 09:10:00 AM"
+formatter_model: "claude-sonnet-4-5-20250929"
+cli-tool: "claude-code"
 primary_tags:
-- current language models
-- deepseekmath paper details
-- implicit reward model learning
+  - reinforcement learning from human feedback
   - post-training techniques
+  - reward modeling
+  - preference optimization
+  - language model alignment
-- general machine learning
+  - human preference learning
-- related ideas
-- no 2025-05-21 hunyuan
 secondary_tags:
-- large scale reinforcement learning
+  - policy gradient algorithms
+  - proximal policy optimization
+  - direct preference optimization
-- related works
+  - constitutional ai
-- future rlhf
+  - reasoning training
   - tool use models
-- target reward
-- direct-alignment objectives
-- core piece
+  - synthetic data distillation
-- evaluation datasets
+  - evaluation methodologies
-- helpful language models
-- larger language models
-- model l(θ
-- (e.g., success/failure
+  - over-optimization challenges
-- better formats
+  - instruction finetuning
-- training time
+  - rejection sampling
+  - group relative policy optimization
+  - value function estimation
-- implementation challenges
+  - advantage estimation
+  - kl divergence regularization
-- reward ensembles
+  - reward model training
-- reliable and specific feedback data
+  - preference data collection
-- reward function
-- noukhovitch et al
-tags_extracted: '2025-12-18T17:56:01.547355'
-tags_method: max_quality_v1
+cssclasses: academia
 ---

-Reinforcement Learning from Human Feedback A short introduction to RLHF and post-training focused on language models.

-Nathan Lambert

-2 November 2025

-# Abstract
+## Abstract

 Reinforcement learning from human feedback (RLHF) has become an important technical and storytelling tool to deploy the latest machine learning systems.
 In this book, we hope to give a gentle introduction to the core methods for people with some level of quantitative background.
 The book starts with the origins of RLHF – both in recent literature and in a convergence of disparate fields of science in economics, philosophy, and optimal control.
 We then set the stage with definitions, problem formulation, data collection, and other common math used in the literature.
 The core of the book details every optimization stage in using RLHF, from starting with instruction tuning to training a reward model and finally all of rejection sampling, reinforcement learning, and direct alignment algorithms.
 The book concludes with advanced topics – understudied research questions in synthetic data and evaluation – and open questions for the field.

-# Contents

-# 1 Introduction 6

-1.1 What Does RLHF Do?
-7
-1.2 An Intuition for Post-Training 8
-1.3 How We Got Here 9
-1.4 Scope of This Book 11

-1.4.1 Chapter Summaries 11
-1.4.2 Target Audience 12
-1.4.3 How to Use This Book 12
-1.4.4 About the Author 12

-1.5 Future of RLHF 12

-# 2 Key Related Works 14

-2.1 Origins to 2018: RL on Preferences 14
-2.2 2019 to 2022: RL from Human Preferences on Language Models 14
-2.3 2023 to Present:ChatGPT Era 15

-# 3 Definitions & Background 16

-3.1 Language Modeling Overview 16
-3.2 ML Definitions 16
-3.3 NLP Definitions 17
-3.4 RL Definitions 17
-3.5 RLHF Only Definitions 18
-3.6 Extended Glossary 18

-# 4 Training Overview 20

-4.1 Problem Formulation 20

-4.1.1 Manipulating the Standard RL Setup 20
-4.1.2 Finetuning and Regularization 21
-4.1.3 Optimization Tools 21

-4.2 Canonical Training Recipes 22

-4.2.1 InstructGPT 22
-4.2.2 Tulu 3 23
-4.2.3 DeepSeek R1 24

-# 5 The Nature of Preferences 25

-5.1 The path to optimizing preferences 26

-5.1.1 Quantifying preferences 26
-5.1.2 On the possibility of preferences 27

-# 6 Preference Data 28

-6.1 Why We Need Preference Data 28
-6.2 Bias 28

-6.3 Collecting Preference Data 28

-6.3.1 Interface 28
-6.3.2 Rankings vs. Ratings 31
-6.3.3 Multi-turn Data 34
-6.3.4 Structured Preference Data 34

-6.3.5 Sourcing and Contracts 35
+## Contents

+# 1 Introduction

+## 1.1 What Does RLHF Do?
+1.2 An Intuition for Post-Training
+1.3 How We Got Here
+1.4 Scope of This Book

+1.4.1 Chapter Summaries
+1.4.2 Target Audience
+1.4.3 How to Use This Book
+1.4.4 About the Author

+1.5 Future of RLHF

+# 2 Key Related Works

+2.1 Origins to 2018: RL on Preferences
+2.2 2019 to 2022: RL from Human Preferences on Language Models 2.3 2023 to Present: ChatGPT Era

+# 3 Definitions & Background

+3.1 Language Modeling Overview
+3.2 ML Definitions
+3.3 NLP Definitions
+3.4 RL Definitions
+3.5 RLHF Only Definitions
+3.6 Extended Glossary

+# 4 Training Overview

+4.1 Problem Formulation

+4.1.1 Manipulating the Standard RL Setup
+4.1.2 Finetuning and Regularization
+4.1.3 Optimization Tools

+4.2 Canonical Training Recipes

+4.2.1 InstructGPT
+4.2.2 Tulu 3
+4.2.3 DeepSeek R1

+# 5 The Nature of Preferences

+5.1 The path to optimizing preferences

+5.1.1 Quantifying preferences
+5.1.2 On the possibility of preferences

+# 6 Preference Data

+6.1 Why We Need Preference Data
+6.2 Bias

+6.3 Collecting Preference Data

+6.3.1 Interface
+6.3.2 Rankings vs. Ratings
+6.3.3 Multi-turn Data
+6.3.4 Structured Preference Data

+6.3.5 Sourcing and Contracts

 6.4 Are the Preferences Expressed in the Models?
-37

-# 7 Reward Modeling 38

-7.1 Training Reward Models 38
-7.2 Architecture 39
-7.3 Implementation Example 39
-7.4 Variants 41

-7.4.1 Preference Margin Loss 41
-7.4.2 Balancing Multiple Comparisons Per Prompt 41
-7.4.3 K-wise Loss Function 42

-7.5 Outcome Reward Models 42
-7.6 Process Reward Models 44
-7.7 Reward Models vs. Outcome RMs vs. Process RMs vs. Value Functions 46
-7.8 Generative Reward Modeling 46
-7.9 Further Reading 47

-# 8 Regularization 49

-8.1 KL Distances in RL Optimization 49

-8.1.1 Reference Model to Generations 50
-8.1.2 Implementation Example 50

-8.2 Pretraining Gradients 51
-8.3 Other Regularization 51

-# 9 Instruction Finetuning 52

-9.1 Chat templates and the structure of instructions 52
-9.2 Best practices of instruction tuning 54
-9.3 Implementation 55

-# 10 Rejection Sampling 56

-10.1 Training Process 56

-10.1.1 Generating Completions 56
-10.1.2 Selecting Top-N Completions 57
-10.1.3 Fine-tuning 59
-10.1.4 Details 59

-10.2 Related: Best-of-N Sampling 60

-# 11 Reinforcement Learning (i.e. Policy Gradient Algorithms) 61

-11.1 Policy Gradient Algorithms 61

-11.1.1 Vanilla Policy Gradient 64
-11.1.2 REINFORCE 64
-11.1.3 Proximal Policy Optimization 66
-11.1.4 Group Relative Policy Optimization 71

-11.2 Implementation 73

-11.2.1 Policy Gradient Basics 74
-11.2.2 Loss Aggregation 74
-11.2.3 Asynchronicity 78
-11.2.4 Proximal Policy Optimization 79
-11.2.5 Group Relative Policy Optimization 81

-11.3 Auxiliary Topics 83

-11.3.1 Comparing Algorithms 83
-11.3.2 Generalized Advantage Estimation (GAE) 84
-11.3.3 Double Regularization 85
-11.3.4 Further Reading 85

-# 12 Direct Alignment Algorithms 87

-12.1 Direct Preference Optimization (DPO) 87

-12.1.1 How DPO Works 87
-12.1.2 DPO Derivation 88

-12.2 Numerical Concerns, Weaknesses, and Alternatives 93

-12.3 Implementation Considerations 94
-12.4 DAAs vs. RL: Online vs. Offline Data 95

-# 13 Constitutional AI & AI Feedback 96

-13.1 Constitutional AI 96

-13.2 Specific LLMs for Judgement 97
-13.3 Further Reading 97

-# 14 Reasoning Training & Inference-Time Scaling 99

-14.1 The Origins of New Reasoning Models 102
+# 7 Reward Modeling

+7.1 Training Reward Models
+7.2 Architecture
+7.3 Implementation Example
+7.4 Variants

+7.4.1 Preference Margin Loss
+7.4.2 Balancing Multiple Comparisons Per Prompt
+7.4.3 K-wise Loss Function

+7.5 Outcome Reward Models
+7.6 Process Reward Models
+7.7 Reward Models vs. Outcome RMs vs. Process RMs vs. Value Functions 7.8 Generative Reward Modeling
+7.9 Further Reading

+# 8 Regularization

+8.1 KL Distances in RL Optimization

+8.1.1 Reference Model to Generations
+8.1.2 Implementation Example

+8.2 Pretraining Gradients
+8.3 Other Regularization

+# 9 Instruction Finetuning

+9.1 Chat templates and the structure of instructions 9.2 Best practices of instruction tuning
+9.3 Implementation

+# 10 Rejection Sampling

+10.1 Training Process

+10.1.1 Generating Completions
+10.1.2 Selecting Top-N Completions
+10.1.3 Fine-tuning
+10.1.4 Details

+10.2 Related: Best-of-N Sampling

+# 11 Reinforcement Learning (i.e. Policy Gradient Algorithms)

+11.1 Policy Gradient Algorithms

+11.1.1 Vanilla Policy Gradient
+11.1.2 REINFORCE
+11.1.3 Proximal Policy Optimization
+11.1.4 Group Relative Policy Optimization

+11.2 Implementation

+11.2.1 Policy Gradient Basics
+11.2.2 Loss Aggregation
+11.2.3 Asynchronicity
+11.2.4 Proximal Policy Optimization
+11.2.5 Group Relative Policy Optimization

+11.3 Auxiliary Topics

+11.3.1 Comparing Algorithms
+11.3.2 Generalized Advantage Estimation (GAE)
+11.3.3 Double Regularization
+11.3.4 Further Reading

+# 12 Direct Alignment Algorithms

+12.1 Direct Preference Optimization (DPO)

+12.1.1 How DPO Works
+12.1.2 DPO Derivation

+12.2 Numerical Concerns, Weaknesses, and Alternatives

+12.3 Implementation Considerations
+12.4 DAAs vs. RL: Online vs. Offline Data

+# 13 Constitutional AI & AI Feedback

+13.1 Constitutional AI

+13.2 Specific LLMs for Judgement
+13.3 Further Reading

+# 14 Reasoning Training & Inference-Time Scaling

+14.1 The Origins of New Reasoning Models

 14.1.1 Why Does RL Work Now?
-102
-14.1.2 RL Training vs. Inference Time Scaling 102
-14.1.3 The Future (Beyond Reasoning) of Reinforcement Finetuning 103

-14.2 Understanding Reasoning Training Methods 103

-14.2.1 Reasoning Research Pre OpenAI's o1 or DeepSeek R1 103
-14.2.2 Early Reasoning Models 104
-14.2.3 Common Practices in Training Reasoning Models 105

-# 15 Tool Use & Function Calling 107

-15.1 Interweaving Tool Calls in Generation 107
-15.2 Multi-step Tool Reasoning 109
-15.3 Model Context Protocol (MCP) 110
-15.4 Implementation 110

-# 16 Synthetic Data & Distillation 113

-# 17 Evaluation 115

-17.1 Prompting Formatting: From Few-shot to Zero-shot to CoT 115
-17.2 Using Evaluations vs. Observing Evaluations 119
-17.3 Contamination 121
-17.4 Tooling 121

-# 18 Over Optimization 122

-18.1 Qualitative Over-optimization 122

-18.1.1 Managing Proxy Objectives 122
-18.1.2 Over-refusal and "Too Much RLHF" 124

-18.2 Quantitative over-optimization 125
-18.3 Misalignment and the Role of RLHF 126

-19 Style and Information 128

-19.1 The Chattiness Paradox 128

-19.1.1 How Chattiness Emerges 129

-20 Product, UX, and Model Character 131

-20.1 Character Training 131
-20.2 Model Specifications 132
-20.3 Product Cycles, UX, and RLHF 132

-Bibliography 134
+14.1.2 RL Training vs. Inference Time Scaling
+14.1.3 The Future (Beyond Reasoning) of Reinforcement Finetuning

+14.2 Understanding Reasoning Training Methods

+14.2.1 Reasoning Research Pre OpenAI's o1 or DeepSeek R1
+14.2.2 Early Reasoning Models
+14.2.3 Common Practices in Training Reasoning Models

+# 15 Tool Use & Function Calling

+15.1 Interweaving Tool Calls in Generation
+15.2 Multi-step Tool Reasoning
+15.3 Model Context Protocol (MCP)
+15.4 Implementation

+# 16 Synthetic Data & Distillation

+# 17 Evaluation

+17.1 Prompting Formatting: From Few-shot to Zero-shot to CoT 17.2 Using Evaluations vs. Observing Evaluations
+17.3 Contamination
+17.4 Tooling

+# 18 Over Optimization

+18.1 Qualitative Over-optimization

+18.1.1 Managing Proxy Objectives
+18.1.2 Over-refusal and "Too Much RLHF"

+18.2 Quantitative over-optimization
+18.3 Misalignment and the Role of RLHF

+# 19 Style and Information

+19.1 The Chattiness Paradox

+19.1.1 How Chattiness Emerges

+# 20 Product, UX, and Model Character

+20.1 Character Training
+20.2 Model Specifications
+20.3 Product Cycles, UX, and RLHF

+## Bibliography

 # 1 Introduction